nandac/letterloom/tests/test-invalid-from-contact/test.typ

 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// sender contact information by testing various error conditions for the `from` parameter.
+/// sender contact parameters by testing type validation and content validation
+/// for the `from-name` and `from-address` fields.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors
-/// when the sender's contact information is missing, malformed, or contains
+/// when the sender's contact information contains invalid data types, empty values,
-/// invalid data types.
+/// or missing required fields.
 ///
 /// Test Scenarios:
-/// - Missing `from` parameter entirely
-/// - Missing `name` field in from contact dictionary
+/// - from-name field is missing (not provided)
-/// - Empty `name` field (empty string)
+/// - from-name field is empty string
-/// - Empty `name` field (empty content block)
+/// - from-name field is empty content block
-/// - Invalid `name` field type (number instead of string/content)
+/// - from-name field has invalid type (number instead of string/content)
-/// - Missing `name` field (none value)
+/// - from-name field has invalid type (none value)
-/// - Missing `address` field in from contact dictionary
+/// - from-name field has invalid type (function result instead of string/content)
-/// - Empty `address` field (empty content block)
+/// - from-address field is empty content block
-/// - Invalid `address` field type (number instead of content block)
+/// - from-address field has invalid type (number instead of string/content)
-/// - Invalid `address` field type (none value)
+/// - from-address field has invalid type (none value)
-/// - Invalid `address` field type (function result instead of content block)
+/// - from-address field has invalid type (function result instead of string/content)
 ///
 /// Expected Behavior:
 /// The function should panic with clear, descriptive error messages indicating
 /// the specific validation failure for each test case.
 ///
 /// Expected Errors:
-/// - "from is missing." - when from parameter is not provided
-/// - "from name is missing." - when name field is not present
+/// - "from-name is missing." - when from-name field is not provided or is none
-/// - "from name is empty." - when name field is empty string or content
+/// - "from-name is empty." - when from-name field is empty string or content block
-/// - "from name must be a string or content block." - when name field has wrong type
+/// - "from-name must be a string or content block." - when from-name field has wrong type
-/// - "from address is missing." - when address field is not present
-/// - "from address is empty." - when address field is empty content block
+/// - "from-address is empty." - when from-address field is empty content block
-/// - "from address must be a content block." - when address field has wrong type
+/// - "from-address must be a string or content block." - when from-address field has wrong type
+/// - "from-address is missing." - when from-address field is none
 ///
 /// Validation:
 /// Ensures that the contact validation system properly enforces the requirement
 /// that sender information must include a valid, non-empty name field and a valid,
 /// non-empty address content block.
+Tests both type validation and content validation.
 ///
 /// Note:
-/// This test complements test-invalid-to-contact and validates the same
+/// This test validates that the from-name and from-address fields, which are required,
+/// must be properly formatted and non-empty.
+It ensures type safety and content validation
-/// validation logic applied to sender contact information.
+/// for sender contact parameters.
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
     none,
-    to: (
-      name: "Evergreen Tree Surgeons",
+    to-name: "Evergreen Tree Surgeons",
-      address: [Midtown Lane \
+    to-address: [Midtown Lane \
                 Cheswick Village \
                 Stoke Gifford \
-                Bristol BS16 1GU]
+                Bristol BS16 1GU],
-    ),
     date: datetime.today().display("[day padding:zero] [month repr:long] [year repr:full]"),
     salutation: "Dear Mr Hawthorne",
     subject: text(weight: "bold")[#smallcaps("Pruning of Heritage Oak Trees in the Dimbleby Estate")],